 - Customer behaviors

-Primary research is essential for new and emerging markets in order to positively influence product design, marketing, and commercialization strategies.
-It can provide medtech organizations tremendous cost savings when testing value propositions and adoption assumptions for new and emerging markets.
+Primary research is essential for new and emerging markets.
+It is the most concrete method to positively influence product design, marketing, and commercialization strategies.
+It often provides MedTech organizations tremendous cost savings when testing value propositions and adoption assumptions for new and emerging markets.

-When all the necessary research has been conducted, the raw data that was collected needs to be processed.
+Once all the necessary research has been conducted, the raw data needs to be processed.
 Analysts use a variety of analytical techniques to identify trends and draw conclusions.
-A summary of findings (i.e. a report or presentation) is then put together so that the information may be easily communicated to others.
-The final report digests the raw data and answers the initial questions that were the genesis for the research project.
-It may include the opinions or recommendations of the analyst based off of their interpretation of the data and past experience.
+A summary of findings (i.e. a report or presentation) is then assembled so the information can be easily communicated to others.
+The final report digests the raw data and answers the initial questions that served as the genesis of the research.
+It may include the opinions or recommendations of the analyst based on their interpretation of the information and past experience.

-All market research tends to influence a product strategy.
-The findings are used by management to make decisions that will directly affect the success of the product.
-With good market intelligence in-hand, medtech entrepreneurs are better equipped with a vision of a product that customers want.
-Starting with the buyer and understanding the market dynamics and mentality first, strengthens strategies.
+Market research generally influences product strategy.
+The findings are used by leadership to make decisions that directly affect the success of the product.
+With good market intelligence in-hand, MedTech entrepreneurs are better equipped to create a product that customers actually want – and are willing to pay for.

-Market research is never really finished.
-Until a product is launched, and has fully saturated the addressable market, market research is constantly bringing in new information to shape the direction of the product.
-New questions are formulated.
+Market research is never really complete.
+Until a product is launched and has fully saturated the addressable market, market research is the best way to constantly bring in new information that shapes the direction of the product.
+With each experience or insight, new questions are formulated.
 More secondary research is conducted and additional primary research is performed.
-Analysis continues and strategies dynamically take shape, get broken down and take on new directions.
+Analysis continues and strategies dynamically take shape, are broken down, and take new directions.

 Doing market research is the first rule of market research.
-Specific needs vary between medtech companies and their projects, however the necessity for data-driven strategies is constant.
-Knowing how to find the answers to specific market questions can be a challenge, but a dedicated approach to market intelligence can make all the difference in shaping strategies early on that lead to a dramatic increase in future success.
+Specific needs vary between MedTech companies and their projects, however the need for data-driven strategies is constant across them all.
+Knowing how to find the answers to specific market questions can be a challenge.
+But, a dedicated approach to gathering and using market intelligence to mold your value proposition will make all the difference in increasing your chance for success.